ojoakua-10bit/MPPL-GAME-TANK/rest-backend/README.md

 gold_count | integer | Number of player's gold.
-inventory | integer | Current player's inventory capacity. avatar | string | Path to user's avatar. ban_status | boolean | Whether this user is banned or not.
+inventory | integer | Current player's inventory capacity. avatar | string | Path to user's avatar. online_status | boolean | Whether this user online or not. ban_status | boolean | Whether this user is banned or not.

 #### Example of Player Object